 Consider putting out supplementary feed for birds or install a cosy home in a quiet corner.
 You can buy a variety of habitats, or follow our guides to have a go at making your own.

-Planting a tree in your garden has so many benefits and winter is the perfect time to plant.
+Planting a tree or hedge in your garden has so many benefits and winter is the perfect time to plant.

 From autumn colour, shelter and improved drainage to havens for wildlife and fighting climate change, there are lots of species to choose from to suit your space and needs.